kmalakoff/knockback/README.md

 Kevin

-PS: check out the jsFiddle that demonstrates dynamic localization: http://jsfiddle.net/kmalakoff/QSkpv/
+Check out the jsFiddle that demonstrates dynamic localization: http://jsfiddle.net/kmalakoff/QSkpv/ or the obligatory Todo app (which is a comprehesive source of documentation and examples for Knockback): https://github.com/kmalakoff/knockback-todos

 An Example
 ----------